EU envoy in Tehran amid hopes to restore nuclear agreement

-The report on the talks in Tehran gave scant detail, saying only that the diplomats discussed the latest on the nuclear agreement, with Kani repeating that Iran believed a deal was within reach if America was “realistic” in its demands.
+The report on the talks in Tehran gave scant detail, saying only that the diplomats discussed the latest on the nuclear agreement, with Iran’s top nuclear negotiator Ali Bagheri Kani repeating that Iran believed a deal was within reach if America was “realistic” in its demands.

 Former President Donald Trump abandoned the nuclear deal in 2018 and re-imposed crushing sanctions.
 Iran gradually breached the agreement with a massive expansion of its nuclear work.